-He was very tall (6’2) and I am only 5’2 but he was very friendly and kind and seemed happy that I made an effort to talk to him.
+He was very tall (6’2) and I am only 5’2, but he was very friendly and kind and seemed happy that I made an effort to talk to him.
 We talked about the dance and then discovered we both knew swing dance.
-Throughout the night we just kept talking and sharing a finding more things in common.
-Not only did he dance but he used to dress up in 40s clothes (zoot suits, fedora hat, the whole 90s swing revival look.)
-We had both been away from dancing/dressing vintage for a few years yet excited to meet someone to do these things with again.
-Most of the next year of dating involved finding events to crash in “costume” which required learning about many different decades and how to dress myself as well as a man accurately but on a tight budget.
+Throughout the night, we just kept talking and sharing a finding more things in common.
+Not only did he dance, but he used to dress up in ’40s clothes (zoot suits, fedora hats, the whole ’90s swing revival look).
+We had both been away from dancing/dressing vintage for a few years, and were excited to meet someone to do these things with again.
+Most of the next year of dating involved finding events to crash in “costume,” which required learning about many different decades and how to dress myself as well as a man, not only accurately but on a tight budget.
 The frustration of that is what led me to start VintageDancer in November 2009.
 You can read more about that story here.

 The Victorian Wedding Dress

-Besides an outdoor ceremony, I also knew I wanted a wedding dress with color as well as a historical look (Victorian era was my first fashion love.)
-I looked through my Dover Victorian Fashion Designs clipart book and found this picture of an 1896 Worth dinner gown.
+Besides an outdoor ceremony, I also knew I wanted a wedding dress with color as well as a historical look (Victorian era was my first fashion love).
+I looked through my Dover Victorian Fashion Designs clip art book and found this picture of an 1896 Worth dinner gown.
 It was love at first sight.
-Blue is my favorite color so the fact that it has a lot of lace, an hourglass silhouette and hints of blue made it perfect for me.
-I then googled for the original illustration for even more details about the gown which appeared in Harper’s Bazar on Saturday, April 15, 1893:
+Blue is my favorite color, so the fact that it has a lot of lace, an hourglass silhouette, and hints of blue made it perfect for me.
+I then googled for the original illustration for even more details about the gown, which appeared in Harper’s Bazaar on Saturday, April 15, 1893:

 “An elegant ball gown of sky blue damask has a distinguished style given by its rich trimmings of embroidered lace and petals.
 The charming design of pink chrysanthemum petals is broidered on the delicate blue ground.
 The corsage is trimmed all around in white tulle and lace gracefully festooned.
 A double garland of pearls mounted en tulle with crystal pendants started on the bust and curves to the right at the hi where it is fastened by a clasp.
 The damask skirt has garlands of pearls and crystals festooned diagonally across the front above a flounce of embroidered lace, which drapes down the left to join the side of the damask train.
 At the foot of the skirt, which is gored, is an umbrella shape, a deep flounce of embroidered lace is added under a ruche of tulle.”